 Symptoms associated with psychological shock include agitation, irritability, re-living the traumatic event via intrusive thoughts, emotional numbness, avoiding driving and vehicles in general, anxiety, depression, and more.
 PTSD may go undiagnosed for long periods of time, but it’s a debilitating condition that can make it difficult for victims to live normal lives and perform at their jobs.

-At Nurenberg Paris, we know that auto accidents can affect victims in many different ways that go beyond just their initial injuries.
+At Nurenberg Paris, our Cleveland car accident lawyers know that crashes can affect victims in many different ways that go beyond just their initial injuries.
 In fact, the psychological effects of crashes often persist long after victims’ cuts and broken bones have fully healed.